ybychenok/terraform-aws-airship-ecs-service/README.md

     # The route53 zone for which we create a subdomain
     route53_zone_id       = "${aws_route53_zone.shared_ext_services_domain.zone_id}"

-    # Do we actually want to create the subdomain
+    # Do we actually want to create the subdomain, default to true
-    create_route53_record = true
+    # create_route53_record = true

-    # After which threshold in health check is the task marked as unhealthy
+    # After which threshold in health check is the task marked as unhealthy, defaults to 3
-    unhealthy_threshold   = "3"
+    # unhealthy_threshold   = "3"

     # custom_listen_host defines an extra listener rule for this specific host-header, defaults to empty
-    custom_listen_host    = "www.example.com"
+    # custom_listen_host    = "www.example.com"

-    # health_uri defines which health-check uri the target group needs to check on for health_check
+    # health_uri defines which health-check uri the target group needs to check on for health_check, defaults to /ping
-    health_uri = "/ping"
+    # health_uri = "/ping"
   }

   container_properties = [